benzaita/dockerized-cli/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/dockerized-cli.svg)](https://npmjs.org/package/dockerized-cli)
 [![License](https://img.shields.io/npm/l/dockerized-cli.svg)](https://github.com/benzaita/dockerized-cli/blob/master/package.json)

-`dockerized` helps you express your build dependencies in code, and seamlessly use them - just append `dockerized exec`!
+`dockerized` is a tool for seamlessly executing commands in a container.
+It takes care of the details so you can run a command in a container as if it was running on your machine - just prepend any command with `dockerized exec` to have it run in the container.

+This is especially useful for building things.
+For example, if your project needs Java and Maven to build, you can put these build dependencies in a Dockerfile and then just replace `mvn` with `dockerized exec mvn`.
+If your tests need a Postgresql database to run, add that in a Docker Compose file and just run `dockerized exec mvn test`.

+That approach encourages versioning the build dependencies _alongside_ the application code.

 * Never again an outdated README file with all the tools you need to install to build your project.
 * Never again your build dependencies managed in another repo which falls out of sync with your code.

-Your build dependencies are part of your project.
+Your build dependencies are part of your project!

+# Getting Started

+Run `dockerized init` to set up.
+It will create a Dockerfile and a Docker Compose file for you.
+You can tweak those to set up your build dependencies.

+Then run `dockerized exec COMMAND` to build the container, start the dependencies, and execute `COMMAND` inside a container.

-Contents:
+# Contents:

 * [Usage](#Usage)
 * [Examples](#Examples)